Find Reliable Heat Pump Repair Experts Near You

 Defrost Mode

 In cold and humid conditions, frost can build up on a heat pump's outdoor coil, reducing its efficiency.
 Defrost mode reverses the refrigeration cycle to melt the frost, temporarily switching the heat pump to cooling mode. .
-This process is normal and typically lasts only a few minutes.
+Defrosting is essential for maintaining optimal operation.

 Air Filter